survivejs/react-book/manuscript/05_react_and_flux.md

 The [AltContainer](http://alt.js.org/docs/components/altContainer/) wrapper does the same thing and more.
 It provides a greater degree of customizability than our own solution.
 It's officially supported by Alt protecting us from possible API changes.

-You will see the wrapper pattern later again in this book and you will learn to implement it yourself.
-In this case, the pattern will allow us to set up arbitrary connections to multiple stores.
-Besides, we have control over how to inject them to the contained components.
-Particularly this fact will become important as we grow the application.

 The implementation below illustrates how to bind it all together.
 We'll drop `@connect` from the project altogether and expand `render()` to use the `AltContainer`.
 After these changes we are good to go.

 **app/components/App.jsx**